Employment

 Schedule: Monday to Friday (early start times in the summer season to beat the heat)

-As a Beyond-Organic Farmscape, Pollinator Gardens & Apiary Helper at Elk Root Conservation, you will play an essential role working on the upkeep of ERC’s incredible Educational Demonstration Farm, including the Pollinator Gardens, Orchard & Apiary.
-ERC’s gardens are designed to highlight environmental stewardship, and our innovative bee wellness and ‘beyond’ organic regenerative agriculture practices.
+As a Pollinator and Native Plant Gardens Assistant at Elk Root Conservation, you will play an essential role working on the upkeep of ERC’s incredible Educational Demonstration Farm, including the Native Plant Gardens & Nursery, Pollinator Gardens, Food Forest & Apiary.
+ERC’s gardens are designed to highlight environmental stewardship, and our innovative bee wellness and organic regenerative agriculture practices.

 The outcome is a nutritional pollinator buffet of blooms and fruit for our diverse community to enjoy…furry, finned, winged, web-footed and human alike!
 In caring for our gardens, you will also gain experience with the Horticultural Pollinator and Bee Gardens, integrated orchard/gardens food forest, bee forage cropped landscape, and Native Plant Educational Demonstration Garden.